 Sue: Who the hell is Peter Glaze?

 Me: Crackerjack!
-You know, Peter Glaze, the short fat one with the glasses who looked half-insane.
+You know!
+Peter Glaze!
+The short fat one with the glasses.
 Peter Haining pretended to interview him once.

-Sue: How the hell was I supposed to know it was Peter ****ing Glaze?
+Sue: How the hell am I supposed to know it’s Peter ****ing Glaze?
 I demand a foot massage!
 Now!

 What’s that?
-We didn’t review The Sensorites episode four, you say?
+We didn’t review The Sensorites episode four?
+Oh get a life.

 Kidnap

-If there’s one thing The Sensorites has taught Sue, it’s this: William Hartnell isn’t the only actor who can fluff his lines.
-In fact, the story has been a showcase for fluffs, stammers and technical errors (from grams not being faded down quick enough to the faint echo of floor manager chatter drifting over the soundtrack).
-The fact that the guest stars are stumbling over their lines makes Sue appreciate just how good Hartnell can be.
+If there’s one thing The Sensorites has taught Sue, it’s this: William Hartnell isn’t the only one who can make mistakes.
+In fact, the story has been a showcase for fluffs, stammers and technical errors, from grams not being faded down quickly enough, to the faint echo of floor manager chatter drifting over the actors’ mics.
+The fact the guest stars are stumbling over their lines makes Sue appreciate just how good William Hartnell can be.
 And he’s pretty good in this.

-Sue: If I had one criticism of this story, it’s this: I can’t keep up with who everyone is.
-The Sensorites all look the same to me.
+Sue: If I had one criticism of this story, it’s that the Sensorites all look the same to me.

 Me: Racist.

 Sue: It’s not my fault!
-I know they are using sashes and collars to differentiate them from one another, but then they keep promoting people.
-There’s even a subplot about what the Doctor is wearing now!
+I know they’re using sashes and collars to differentiate them from one another, but they keep getting promoted.
+There’s even a subplot about what the Doctor is wearing.
 The writer is obsessed with haberdashery.

-Sadly, the entire plot revolves around remembering which Sensorite is which, especially when our heroes accidentally suggest that the baddie be promoted.
-I think this detail may have sailed over Sue’s head.
+Sadly, the entire plot revolves around remembering which Sensorite is which, especially when our heroes accidentally promote the bad guy.
+In fact, I’m sure this sailed right over Sue’s head at the time, although one detail did grab her attention.

 Sue: Heart!
-He just said, “My heart”.
+The Doctor just said, ‘My heart’.
 I thought the Doctor had two hearts?

-Me: Yeah, there’s no real way around that.
-It has been suggested that the Doctor doesn’t get a second heart until he regenerates.
+Me: Yeah, there’s no way around that.
+It’s been suggested the Doctor doesn’t get his second heart until he regenerates.

-Sue: By that logic he would have 11 hearts by now.
-His ribcage must be awfully crowded.
+Sue: By that logic, the Doctor would have 11 hearts by now.
+His rib cage must be awfully crowded.

 A Desperate Venture

 Sue: Susan’s very good in this.
-She’s written as a real person and not a 12-year-old child.
+She’s written as a real person, and not as a 12-year-old child.

-As the story limps to its rather lame conclusion (“That was a bit of an anti-climax”), we are treated to a marvellous moment where the Doctor and Susan talk about returning to their home planet one day.
+As the story limps to its rather lame conclusion, we are treated to a marvellous moment where the Doctor and Susan discuss a possible return to their home planet.

-Sue: So is that the story arc for the entire series?
-The Doctor trying to find a way home?
+Sue: So is that the story arc for the entire series – the Doctor trying to find his way home?

-Sue: Well, that was OK.
-I really don’t have a problem with it and if that’s the worst you can throw at me, we’ll be fine.
+Sue: Well, that was all right.
+I didn’t have a problem with it, and if that’s the worst you can throw at me, we’ll be fine.

 5/10

-Sue: I think the reason I liked it more than you did is because it wasn’t vidfired.
-I like the fact it looked old and battered; it hid some of its imperfections.
+Sue: I think I liked it more than you did because it wasn’t vidfired.
+I liked the fact that it looked old and battered, because it hid some of its imperfections.
 Yeah, it was fine.

-Wow, not only did we make it through my own personal blind spot, Sue seems to be even more enthused than ever.
+Wow.
+Not only did we make it through my own personal blind spot, Sue can’t wait to carry on.

 Sue: Right, so where are we going next?